-Our German Hawo is top of the range but prohibitively expensive now; but it's twenty years old, and going strong, so I am pleased that I forked out the extra; it has paid for itself many times over.
+Our German Hawo is top of the range but prohibitively expensive now; but it is twenty-five years old and going strong, so I am pleased that I forked out the extra.
+It has paid for itself many times over.
 When you buy the best, it hurts only once.
-Think about the Mockmill.
+Think about the Mockmill as an alternative.

-Millers remove the bran which is where the lignans are found; those are the phytochemicals that prevent breast cancer and lower cholesterol.
-We either make the time and spend the money to prepare good food, or a lot more on chemotherapy and statins.
+Millers remove the bran which is where the lignans are found; those are the phytochemicals that prevent breast tumours and lower cholesterol.
+We either make the time and spend the money to prepare good food or a lot more on chemotherapy and statins.